jheddings/indigo-prometheus/README.md

 ### Example: show how many SwitchLinc devices are on throughout the day

+Device states are either on (1) or off (0).
 Using label selectors and regular expressions, metrics can be combined into custom reports.

     sum({model=~"SwitchLinc.*"})